 If your footwear is smaller, such as a bike shoe then you may want to purchase extension cords and attach the battery somewhere on the waist.
-It is recommended that you place the batteries either on the back of your footwear or on the outside in order to reduce the chance of it being hit and falling off.
+We recommend that you place the batteries either on the back of your footwear or on the outside to reduce the chance of knocking the battery off.

-Both the slide strap bracket and the strap bracket are mounting brackets that better help secure your Hotronic batteries.
-In order to use the slide strap bracket, you must remove the stock metal clip that comes with the battery.
+Both the slide strap bracket and the strap bracket are mounting brackets that better helps secure your Hotronic batteries.
+To use the slide strap bracket you must remove the stock metal clip that comes with the battery.
 Because of this, it can be hard to transfer the batteries from boot to boot.
-If you are going to be using the Hotronic batteries on multiple boots, then it may be best to get the strap bracket.
+If you are going to be using the Hotronic batteries on multiple boots, then it may be best to get the slide strap bracket.
 If you are only using the batteries on one pair of boots then the slide strap bracket is easier to maneuver and use.

 Hotronic Slide Strap Bracket vs. Strap Bracket: